eprothro/perform-later/README.md

 # Perform Later
-`perform-later` provides asyncronous worker/job support with a convention that encourages idiomatic class design.
+`perform-later` provides asynchronous worker/job support with a convention that encourages idiomatic class design.

-It is a simple and lightweight abstraction that helps decouple asyncronous bus logic from object behavior logic.
+It is a simple and lightweight abstraction that helps decouple asynchronous bus logic from object behavior logic.

 It encourages more maintainable async/job/worker code that is easier to change and easier to test thoroughly and quickly.